-Add a touch of vitamin A, a pinch of rosemary, a few drops of green tea, a sprinkle of resveratrol with some coenzyme Q10 thrown in for good measure, and you’ve got an even more powerful anti-aging formula.
+I use a CEF serum in the morning and another loaded with a touch of vitamin A, a pinch of rosemary, a few drops of green tea, a sprinkle of resveratrol with some coenzyme Q10 thrown in for good measure, in the evening.

-There are three versions of this moisturizer: for very dry skin, for very oily skin, and for dry to combination skin.
-Pick the one that best suits your skin type.
-They’re all loaded with skin-friendly antioxidants that’ll help you slow down premature aging.
+- Clinique Super Rescue Antioxidant Night Moisturizer ($47.00): there are three versions of this moisturizer – for very dry skin, for very oily skin, and for dry to combination skin – and they’re all full of antioxidants.
 Available at Sephora.

 The Bottom Line